 What to Order at a Restaurant in Nîmes: Typical Dishes and Pairings

-The cuisine of Nîmes reflects its Mediterranean setting and livestock traditions, with ingredients like Camargue bull, duck, and local olives forming the base of many traditional dishes.
-These fresh, high-quality products are combined with Provençal herbs and spices to create unique flavors that define the region.
-Restaurants often pair these dishes with local wines, turning every meal into a complete experience.
+These fresh, high-quality products are paired with Provençal herbs and spices to create the distinctive flavors that define the region.
+Many restaurants also serve these dishes with local wines, turning every meal into a complete and memorable experience.

 Visiting Nîmes is the perfect opportunity to savor its rich culinary tradition, blending Mediterranean flavors with Provençal influences.
 Here are some must-try dishes that reflect the essence of the region, along with the ideal wines to pair with them :